 For example, we schedule full-day mock practicum exams into the study plan towards the beginning.
 And we do this before we go through all the practicum training, step-by-step, drawing by drawing.
 Once you’ve failed miserably at space planning in practice, you’re ready to start learning.

-Qpractice member Emily finally passed the Practicum by using Qpractice after trying other methods that did not work for her.
+Qpractice member Emily finally passed the Practicum by using Qpractice after trying other methods that did not work.

-In this video, she shares some of the practicum exam tips she learned that worked best for her.
+In this video, she shares which practicum exam tips she learned worked best for her.

 Lisa League: All right.
 Hi, I'm Lisa with Qpractice.
 I'm one of the founders.
 I'm here with Emily Morley, who I am proud to say passed the Practicum on the NCIDQ.
 She went with us in the Spring Session of Qpractice.
 She is very proud to be here.
 I'm very proud to have her as one of our first members to go through our program.
 So we're just here to talk about her experience with Qpractice and, when she joined us, the problems she was facing when she started out.